Get

 1. Allow the Cat to Make the First Move

 Don’t try to force yourself on a feral cat because all you’ll do is scare them.
 What you should do is give the cat time to make contact with you.
-When they attempt to come close to you, talk to them in a positive way using a soft and gentle voice to assure them that you can be trusted.
+When they attempt to come close to you, avoid making any sudden movements and talk to them in a positive way using a soft and gentle voice to assure them that you’re not a threat.

 feral cats resting outdoor